Charmed MongoDB

 As before, we will connect to MongoDB via the saved MongoDB URI.
 Connect using the saved URI and the following TLS options:

-Now you should be back in the host of Charmed MongoDB (mongodb/0).
-To exit this host type:
+When you are ready, leave the MongoDB shell by typing exit.
+You will be back in the host of Charmed MongoDB (mongodb/0).
+Exit this host by typing exit again.

-You should now be shell you started in where you can interact with Juju and LXD.
+You should now be at the original shell where you can interact with Juju and LXD.

 Disable TLS